ItsJayPM/sjwlang/README.md

 TRIGGER prompts the user for input.
 Upon getting the input, it will store it in the provided cell value.
 This is the syntax:
 > TRIGGER (DATATAPE INDEX VALUE)

+## END
+Ends the application.
+Simple as that.

 # Example Program
 Here is a simple truth machine program done in SJW.
 > TRIGGER 1